 Purpose: Emotions can be volatile during and after games.
-This policy exists to give coaches and parents a time period to "cool off" and have a meaningful discussion verbal and/or physical assault of a referee is a violation of Alabama Law and could result in prosecution.
+This policy exists to give coaches and parents a time period to "cool off" and have a meaningful discussion

 Policy #5: Communication to referees is not permitted

 Parents are not allowed to communicate with referees.
 Referees hold a position of authority and need to be respected.
 Coaches are the only individuals allowed to communicate with referees and are tasked with doing so in a respectful manner.